mulesoft-labs/raml-jaxrs-codegen/README.md

 # RAML JAX-RS Codegen

+**This project will be removed soon.
+Please read**: We have been working in a big refactor and merge of this project with a related one (JAX-RS to RAML).
+This last one was finally renamed to RAML for JAX-RS and contains all the features of both projects.
+The project will be stored and updated in that repository which you can find [here](https://github.com/mulesoft/raml-for-jax-rs).
+We will keep this repository alive for a few more weeks to give some time to the current users to realize about the other one, but this will no longer be maintained.

+All issues, Pull Requests and other activities should be done in [the other repository](https://github.com/mulesoft/raml-for-jax-rs).

 ## Objective

 The goal of this project is to support a RAML-first approach for JAX-RS enabled API projects.